fabiommendes/craftinginterpreters/book/the-lox-language.md

 language, leave objects out.
 To me, that means the topic isn't well covered.
 With such a widespread paradigm, that omission makes me sad.

-Given how many of us spend all day *using* OOP languages, it seems like the world could use a little documentation on how to *make* one.
+Given how many of us spend all day _using_ OOP languages, it seems like the world could use a little documentation on how to _make_ one.
 As you'll see, it turns out to be pretty interesting.
 Not as hard as you might fear, but not as simple as you might presume, either.

 ### Classes or prototypes

 When it comes to objects, there are actually two approaches to them, [classes][] and [prototypes][].
-Classes came first, and are more common thanks to C++, Java, C#, and friends.
+Classes came first, and are more common thanks to C++, Python, C#, and friends.
 Prototypes were a virtually forgotten offshoot until JavaScript accidentally took over the world.

 [classes]: https://en.wikipedia.org/wiki/Class-based_programming
 [prototypes]: https://en.wikipedia.org/wiki/Prototype-based_programming